Moments to forget from the Premier League season

 Taxi for West Brom

 The Baggies’ appointment of Alan Pardew was both predictable and uninspiring.
-He won just one of 19 league matches and during his four-month tenure his lack of leadership was highlighted by ‘Taxigate’, when senior players Jonny Evans, Gareth Barry, Jake Livermore and Boaz Myhill allegedly stole a cab on a late-night trip to McDonalds while at a training camp in Barcelona.
+He won just one of 18 league matches and during his four-month tenure his lack of leadership was highlighted by ‘Taxigate’, when senior players Jonny Evans, Gareth Barry, Jake Livermore and Boaz Myhill allegedly stole a cab while at a training camp in Barcelona.

 Renat-no